Non Official. Those visitors wishing to reach the official website should visit Aeropuertos Argentina

 - Valid ID or passport of the minor.

-- Birth certificate to verify the identity and age of the minor.
+- Birth certificate to verify the minor's identity and age.

 - Travel authorization signed by both parents or legal guardians, certified by a notary public or competent authority.

-Aeroparque includes lactation rooms.
-Families with babies highlight the kindness of the staff when assisting during the check-in and boarding process.
-These acts are essential for providing a supportive and comfortable environment.
+Aeroparque has lactation spaces.
+Families with babies highlight the kindness of the staff in assisting during the check-in and boarding process.
+These actions are essential to provide an environment of trust and comfort.